-A star defensive lineman for Louisiana's Grambling State University in the late 1950s, the 6 foot 9, 300-plus pound Ladd was selected by the San Diego Chargers in the 1961 AFL Draft.
+A star defensive lineman for Louisiana's Grambling State University in the late 1950s, the 6-foot-9, 300-plus pound Ladd was selected by the San Diego Chargers in the 1961 AFL Draft.
 Over seven AFL seasons with the Chargers, Houston Oilers and Kansas City Chiefs, Ladd became a four-time AFL All-Star and appeared in three AFL Championship Games, winning titles in 1963 (Chargers) and 1967 (Chiefs).
-Although being one of the largest players of his era, Ladd had amazing quickness for a man his size, earning the nickname "Big Cat" as a result.
+Although he was one of the largest players of his era, Ladd had amazing quickness for a man his size, earning the nickname "Big Cat" as a result.

 As dominant as he was on the gridiron, Ladd found his second calling while still playing for the Chargers.
 As a publicity stunt, some San Diego-area wrestlers challenged the Big Cat to a private workout session in the ring, and that's where he found his second passion.

-Ladd soon began competing in the Los Angeles promotion part-time during the football off-season.
-Due to his reputation as a pro football player, Ladd quickly became one of sports-entertainment's hottest draws, and was eagerly sought after by promoters across the nation.
+Ladd soon began competing part time in the Los Angeles promotion during the football offseason.
+Due to his notoriety as a pro football player, Ladd quickly became one of sports-entertainment's hottest draws and was eagerly sought out by promoters across the nation.
 As if his mainstream name wasn't enough, Ladd also caught mat fans' attention by becoming one of the sport's most despised villains, often stirring up crowds with his cocky and colorful interviews and through the use of his infamous taped thumb.